Mass spectra and strong decays of charmed and charmed-strange mesons

 In the $D_s$-meson sector, the mass of $D_s(2^3P_2)$ is predicted to be $M=3053$ MeV, which is comparable with the predictions in Refs.~\cite{Godfrey:2015dva,Ebert:2009ua,Li:2010vx}.
 Our predicted strong decay properties have been shown in Table~\ref{DsDecay2Pwave}.
 It is found that the $D_s(2^3P_2)$ may be a relatively narrow state with a width of

 and dominantly decays into the $D^*K^*$ and $DK$ final states with branching fractions $\sim38\%$ and $\sim30\%$ respectively.
 There may be a sizeable decay rate ($\sim10\%$) into the $DK^*$ channel as well.
 The $DK$, $DK^*$ and $D^*K^*$ are also predicted to be the main decay channels in the other works~\cite{Godfrey:2015dva,Ferretti:2015rsa}, although the predicted partial width ratios are very different with each other.
 There are some differences between the predictions in this work and those obtained with the SHO wave function in our previous work~\cite{Xiao:2014ura}, where the decay rate into $DK$ is tiny.
+To see the dependence of the decay properties of $D_s(2^3P_2)$ on its mass, we also plot the main partial widths and the total width as functions of the mass in Fig.~\ref{DDs2PwaveMirunning}.
+It is found that the partial and total decay widths increase smoothly with the mass.
+With a mass uncertainty of $50$ MeV, the total width of $D_s(2^3P_2)$ varies in the range of $\sim 70-140$ MeV.
 It should be mentioned that the typical mass gap between $D_s(2^3P_2)$ and $D(2^3P_2)$ is around 100 MeV.
 If $D_J^*(3000)$ corresponds to $D(2^3P_2)$ indeed, the mass of $D_s(2^3P_2)$ is most likely to be $\sim 3100$ MeV.
-Thus, searching for the missing $D_s(2^3P_2)$ may be helpful to understand the nature of $D_J^*(3000)$.
+Searching for the missing $D_s(2^3P_2)$ may be helpful to understand the nature of $D_J^*(3000)$.
 To establish the missing $D_s(2^3P_2)$ state, the main decay channels, such as $DK^*$ and $DK$, are worth to observing in future experiments.